GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 1.4.
 Types of animations in GMT
 ================================

-I categorize two types of animations based on their complexity in GMT:
+I categorize two types of animations based on their complexity to make them with GMT:

 1. **Moving objects** (e.g., Earth spinning).
 It uses the :gmt-module:`movie` module.
 2. **Appearing objects** (e.g., earthquakes).
 It uses :gmt-module:`movie` and :gmt-module:`events` modules.